Save money on energy bills

 Use energy saving light bulbs

 Replacing just one old light bulb with an energy saving one can cut lighting costs by up to £50 over the lifetime of the bulb.
 Plus they last up to 12 times longer than the ordinary light bulbs.

 About 60% of what you spend on your energy bills in a year is through your boiler, so upgrading to an A-rated high-efficiency condensing boiler could make a big difference - up to £300 a year.

 If you are disabled, have children, or on certain benefits you may be eligible for certain grants for a new boiler.
-Call the free Home Heat Helpline on 0800 33 66 99 for independent advice about what you may be entitled to.
+Call your supplier for more information and advice.

 Turn down your thermostat

 Turning it down by 1 degree could cut your heating bills by up to 10 per cent and save you around £85 a year.
 You can also cut your heating bills by installing certain heating controls.
 If you don't already have a room thermostat, installing one could save up to £70 a year.
 If you fit a hot water tank thermostat that can also save £30 a year.

 UK households spend an average of £30 leaving appliances on standby, so make sure to switch yours off at the plug.
 Research has also shown that leaving electrical items like laptops on charge after the battery is full costs around £3 a year.